NASCAR All-Star Race Format, Rules: Allow Sports Betting to Spice Up Sunday Night’s Race at Texas

 Unfortunately for NASCAR, it has yet to find the right formula to make this a must-see event.
 Now, I’m not saying that it’s bad — in my opinion NASCAR’s All-Star event is better than any of those offered by the four major sports, and it’s not really close.

-But this doesn’t mean that it can’t be improved, and at the very least NASCAR has shown a willingness to be very aggressive trying to make it better, including trying an experimental race package at the 2018 event that, after receiving considerable support from fans, laid the groundwork for the package we see today at tracks measuring longer than one mile.
+However, this doesn’t mean that it can’t be improved, and at the very least NASCAR has shown a willingness to be very aggressive trying to make it better.

 And now with sports betting legalization sweeping the country, integrating a little “action” among fans and even between drivers could really turn up the heat in ways that would be great for an exhibition race.